jiyfeng/uva-advanced-nlp/README.md

 General policy

-- No late submission
+- Participation is critical for this course.
+Students who don't shown up more than 2 times will **fail** this course.
-- No extra credit in this course
+- Submission is only accepted via Collab and no late submission is allowed.
+(To accommodate any potential internet issue, Collab will accept submission until Friday 12:30AM)
 - For reading assignments, please write in your own words.
+Using other people’s materials (e.g., written text, code, or figures) without attribution is plagiarism and is never acceptable.
-- Participation is critical for this course.
-Students who don't shown up more than 2 times will **fail** this course
+- No extra credit in this course.

 [Here](files/grade.md) is the detail grading policy.